top of page

 we need your support

-Our strategy involves braiding funding from various sources, including state, local, & private philanthropic support, primary individuals and foundations.
+Our strategy involves braiding funding from various sources, including state, local, & private philanthropic support from individuals, foundations, and corporations.

 Funding Source Pie Chart.png